TheresiaQuintes/teacups/docs/source/developer.rst

 multioperator_tools.py
 ^^^^^^^^^^^^^^^^^^^^^^
-The Multioperator class in introduced here together with all its methods.
+The Multioperator class is introduced here together with all its methods.
 This class is usable for fast array calculations as loops are not longer necessary.
 A Multioperator consists of a 3D-array: The outest dimension is the magnetic field, followed by the angle combinations.
-In the innest dimension quadratic operators can be found.
+In the innerst dimension quadratic operators can be found.
 This are e.g. Hamiltonians.
 The Multioperaor provides the same methods as the classes from matrix_tools but they a applied for all quadratic matrices in the Multioperator.

 .. automodule:: teacups.multioperator_tools
    :members: